 Major Dad, CBS

-Hulu; IMDb; Retro Junk; Sitcoms Online; TV.com; TV Tropes; Wikipedia
+Hulu; IMDb; Retro Junk; Sitcoms Online; TV.com; TV Tango; TV Tropes; Wikipedia

 This is probably the first example I can recall of seeing a pilot episode that was billed as a "sneak preview," awhile before the actual "series premiere," but of course the whole premise of the series was established in the pilot, so it doesn't make sense for that not to be the premiere.
 I've seen other shows do the same thing, since then, and I still don't get it.
-But anyway, there's this major in the Marine Corps, named John D. McGillis (played by Gerald McRaney).
-In the pilot, he meets a divorced, liberal reporter named Polly Cooper (who we liked), and within the first few episodes, they've gotten married.
+But anyway, there's this major in the Marine Corps, named John D. McGillis (Gerald McRaney).
+In the pilot, he meets a divorced, liberal reporter named Polly Cooper.
+And within the first few episodes, they've gotten married.
 Why the two of them fell in love never made sense to me, but I suppose it's just an extreme case of "opposites attract" (a phenomenon I've never understood in real life, but it does seem to happen a lot), and I'm capable of suspending disbelief for the sake of a good story.
-Anyway, Polly had three daughters: a teenager named Elizabeth (who we liked), the middle child was Robin, and the youngest, adorable moppet, Casey.
+Anyway, Polly had three daughters: a teenager named Elizabeth, the middle child was Robin, and the youngest, adorable moppet, Casey.
 Naturally, it was hard for John to get used to living in a house full of fairly free-spirited females, and it was hard for them to get used to living with a highly disciplined Marine.